 Please note: Consistent attendance each week is essential to the development of critically reflective responses to theory and practice for this module, including successful assignment writing.

-Critical reflection in an academic context is new for many students - effective approaches to reflecting on practice will be developed through classroom exercises and peer support throughout the module, and formative work and written resources will be used to support the development of academic critical reflection.
+Critical reflection in an academic context is new or fairly new for many students - effective approaches to reflecting on practice will be developed through classroom exercises and peer support throughout the module, and formative work and resources will be used to support the development of your academic critical reflection skills and capacity.

 Everyone participated equally and this was very successfully facilitated by Mark.
 I feel genuinely enlightened by the ability to challenge my preconceptions of the world through other disciplines.
 Very nice to have some assessed presentation and self-reflection - made a wonderful change from the norm.